cyruscollier/wp-test/README.md

 Otherwise you have to recreate the same initial or resulting state in a separate method, which duplicates work and slows down the test suite.
 Use with caution though, as you still want to only be testing one discreet behavior of your code base in a single test method.

-## Mocking External HTTP Requests
+### Mocking HTTP Requests

-Making real HTTP requests inside unit tests makes the test suite slow and brittle, so it's best to mock the request and response.
+Making real HTTP requests inside unit tests make the test suite slow and brittle, so it's best to mock the request and response.
-Assuming your code is using `wp_remote_get()`, `wp_remote_post()` or similar wrappers of `WP_Http`, use the `pre_http_request` filter make assertions on expected inputs and return a fake response:
+Assuming your code is using `wp_remote_get()`, `wp_remote_post()` or similar wrappers of `WP_Http`, use the `pre_http_request` filter to make assertions on expected inputs and return a fake response:

 ```
+/* Test */
 add_filter('pre_http_request', function($pre, $parsed_args, $url) {
     $this->assertEquals('https://yourapi.com/path/to/resource/', $url);
     $this->assertContains(['method' => 'POST', 'body' => [